stifflerus/stifflerus/_posts/2019-04-09-map-filter-reduce-the-bread-and-butter-of-functional-style-in-javascript.md

 the two.
 Notice how in the `for` loop, nothing prevents the programmer from modifying the iterator ,`i`, from within the body of the loop.
 The scope of the two contexts is tangled.
-Modification of the variables concerning iteration withing the body of a `for` loop is almost certainly a mistake.
+Modification of the variables concerning iteration within the body of a `for` loop is almost certainly a mistake.
 In the `map` example, the callback function has no access to the surrounding scope in which it is called.
 This is a good thing.
 The `map` function does the job of deciding when to call the callback function.
 This type of control flow